 It is worth mentioning that each manufacturer will most likely differ in size compared to another brand, so always read the company's size guide before purchasing.

-Wetsuit boots should be worn under your wetsuit to avoid any excess water entering the suit and boot.
+Wetsuit boots should be worn under your wetsuit to avoid excess water entering the suit and boot.

-How Should They Fit?
+How Should Wetsuit Gloves Fit?

-You want the gloves to fit like a second skin, without any gaps for water to fill.
-It will cause you to feel cold as well as making your arms feel heavy with the extra weight from the water, which is the last thing you want when paddling!
+To ensure they work properly, wetsuit gloves must fit correctly.
+The gloves should fit like a second skin, without any gaps for water to fill.
+Excess water will cause you to feel cold, and it will make your arms feel heavy with the extra weight of the water, which is the last thing you want when paddling!

-Again, similar to wetsuit boots, they shouldn't be too tight as this can cause significant discomfort and, in some circumstances, make your hands feel numb.
+Similar to wetsuit boots, they shouldn't be too tight as this can cause significant discomfort and, in some circumstances, make your hands feel numb.

 Some winter wetsuits come with an attachable hood.
 However, you can also purchase them separately.

-How Should It Fit?
+How Should a Wetsuit Hood Fit?

 Thermal Rash Vest